MIDS-scaling-up/v3/week08/lab/Readme.md

 * How many classes are in this dataset?
 * How many samples?
 * Do you get better results with the raw or augmented dataset?

+### Part 4.
+Image annotation
+The landscape of image annotators continues to suffer from fragmentation, with solutions rapidly changing and no provider dominating.
+For the lab, we will use a very simple system, [MakeSense AI](https://www.makesense.ai/).
+Please upload a few dozen images that you extracted in previous sections.
+Define a few classes and try annotating.

+Questions:
+* How long does it take you to annotate 10-20 images?
+* How long would it take to annotate enough images for a reasonable training of Yolo v5?